jakee417/jakee417.github.io/_posts/2025-03-28-harmonic-oscillators.md

 \mathcal L = \frac{1}{2}Cv_C^2 - \frac{1}{2}Li^2
 $$

 Unlike in the mechanical example where we had the coordinate system $x$, our energy expressions involve different time-dependent quantities, $v$ and $i$.
-We can unify the "state" of the system to be the charge $Q$ at time $t$, $Q(t)$, and let this be our "electric coordinate".
+We can unify the "state" of the system to be the charge $Q$ at time $t$, $Q(t)$.

 $$
 \begin{align*}